 Some of the class will be devoted to reformulating dynamics.
 Newton thought of forces as the cause of motion: $\mathbf{F} = m\mathbf{a}$.
 Oddly enough we can produce identical results (i.e., identical differential equations of motion) from a very different point of view.
 (Think about that for a minute: different ideas of 'cause' produce the same predictions... how can science determine which is 'right'?)
-Instead of $\mathbf{F} = m\mathbf{a}$ we'll use new minimization principles developed by Lagrange which will require some new mathematics: the calculus of variations.
-You're used to using calculus to find where (i.e., the x value) an existing function has a maximum or minimum.
+Instead of $\mathbf{F} = m\mathbf{a}$ we'll use minimization principles developed by Lagrange which will require some new mathematics: the calculus of variations.
+You're used to using calculus to find where (i.e., the x value) a known function, f(x), has a maximum or minimum.
 Calculus of variations is used to find the whole function which minimizes (or maximizes) some integral property.
 For example, consider a twisted (non-planar) wire loop.
-If you dip the loop in soapy water and then remove it, a smooth surface of soap film will form.
-What determines the location (z) of the surface at various points inside the loop (i.e., the surface z = f(x, y))?
-It turns out (to minimize energy) the film adjusts itself to minimize its surface area.
-So f(x, y) is the surface which, on the boundary of the wire agrees with the actual position of the wire and has less total surface area than any other surface.
-(Actually the calculus of variations just tells you what differential equation f should satisfy; you then have to solve that diffeq with the methods you learned in 337.)
+If you dip the loop in soapy water and then remove it, a smooth surface of soap film forms.
+What determines the location (z) of the surface at various points inside the loop (i.e., the surface area.
+So f(x, y) defines the surface which on the boundary matches the actual wire position and has less total surface area than any other such surface.
+(Actually the calculus of variations just tells you what differential equation f should satisfy; you then have to solve that differential equation f 337.)